Quantum Correlations in the Minimal Scenario: Proofs

 Next consider the intersection of the two parabolas.
 Their unique intersection point is

 Now suppose $f_i(x_s)\geq0$.
 Then $x_s$ is in the intersection of the positivity ranges.
-The corresponding region, defined by the positivity of the numerator of $f_i(x_s)$ in \eqref{xsprab} is the closed parabola in \reff{fig:2para}.
+The corresponding region, defined by the positivity of the numerator of $f_i(x_s)$ in \eqref{xsprab} is the closed parabola in the top left panel of \reff{fig:2para}.
 Hence we have non-zero intersection for the union of the two rectangles and the parabola in \reff{fig:2para}.
 This can be simplified as the union of just two regions, namely the parabola and the region $\{b_1+b_2\geq(a_1-a_2)^2\}$, which contains the two rectangles plus a triangle, which is contained in the parabola.

 To complete the proof of the first part, we need to show that, for any point outside this region, the positivity ranges have empty intersection.
 This complement is defined by the conditions $0\leq b_i<(a_1-a_2)^2$ and $f_i(x_s)<0$.
 Now the first condition implies $\abs{b_1-b_2}<(a_1-a_2)^2$.
 Hence the second term for $x_s$ in \eqref{xsprab} is bounded by $\abs{a_1-a_2}/2$, so $x_s$ lies between $a_1$ and $a_2$.
-Therefore one of the maxima lies to the right of $x_s$ and the other one lies on its left, and therefore the same holds for the positivity ranges of the parabolas.
-Since $x_s<0$ the ranges do not intersect.
+Therefore one of the maxima lies to the right of $x_s$ and the other one lies on its left (as depicted in panel B of~\reff{fig:2para}), and therefore the same holds for the positivity ranges of the parabolas.
+Since $f_i(x_s)<0$ the ranges do not intersect.
 This completes the proof of the first part.

 The primed statements characterize the interior of the parameter set, i.e., the region just described without the boundary points, for which $b_1=0$, or $b_2=0$ or $f_i(x_s)=0$. \end{proof}

 We now apply \autoref{lem:2parab} to the quadratic polynomials (B,C) in \eqref{threequad}.
 The parameters are